Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 • clearer thinking

-However, energy often comes in waves.
+Energy often comes in waves:

 • several good weeks

-• followed by a temporary drop in energy
+• followed by a temporary drop

 Stage 4: Life Re-Evaluation